nanchano/bastet/ARCHITECTURE.md

 5. ./sql contains the SQLC YAML definitions as well as the schema and queries.

+## Repository Layer
+The Repository layer will implement the `core.Repository` interface so it can be injected into the service.
+As such, it needs to Create, Read, Update and Delete events from whatever database is chosen.

+The choice in this case was Postgres, heavily aided by SQLC, as it makes developing fast and easy, generating relevant code.
+We wrap around it though, injecting the SQLC Querier into the Repository, as it makes it cleaner and hides the SQLC implementation details from the Postgres repository itself.

+There's an Event model defined here to avoid a dependency on the core Model and to properly manage some attributes, like `CreatedAt`, which are not present in the core model of the app.

+Due to dependency injection and the `core.Repository` abstraction, if we were to change the database, it would be as simple as creating a new implementation with the new one, and instantiating it in main.

+## Service layer
 Overall, the idea is to encapsulate the business logic in the `core` package (including validation and errors), while creating the necessary abstractions for the service to work.
-In this case, the only abstraction is the `Repository` interface, hiding the implementation details and delegating said responsibility to the relevant packages.
+In this case, the only abstraction is the `Repository` interface (as it's the only 3rd party tool we need to the app to run), hiding the implementation details and delegating said responsibility to the relevant packages.

-The `Repository` interface is implemented in the `repository` package using Postgres SQL (which is heavily based on SQLC).
-If we were to change the database, it would be as simple as creating a new implementation with the new one, and instantiating it in main.
+A `Service` interface is also defined to clarify what the service needs to do and to be abstracted from the Server.

+A small caveat, theres a direct dependency on the `slog` package to log rather than hide it over a `Logger` interface to avoid over-engineering, as logging is something that doesn't usually change and the implementation of the interfaces can be tricky and time consuming.

+As such, the `Repository` is inserted into the `Service`, and will be called upon to perform the CRUD operations when relevant, after all the validations and parsing on the service has ocurred.
+Once the data is gathered, it will be returned to the next layer.

+## Server layer
 The `Server` is then injected into the server, which will parse HTTP requests, call the service to perform the operations, and send the relevant responses.

-As such, the `main` function serves only as an orchestrator, instantiating the relevant components of the app and injecting them between themselves as needed.

-A small caveat, theres a direct dependency on the `slog` package to log rather than hide it over a `Logger` interface to avoid over-engineering, as logging is something that doesn't usually change and the implementation of the interfaces can be tricky and time consuming.
+The logic of parsing errors is also heavily based on the business use case errors defined in the `core` package.

+An slog Logger object is also injected into it to provide access to necessary logs such as request IDs, timestamps, cookies, or whatever HTTP-related information we need to save.